linkunfa/openbmc/meta-evb/meta-evb-nuvoton/meta-evb-npcm845/README.md

 1. Setting up:
 * Power on your EVB and stop BMC at u-boot stage.
-* Prepare an ethernet cable and connect to J_SGMII
+* Prepare an ethernet cable and connect to J_RGMII

 * Set BMC ip and tftp server ip in uboot env
 ```ruby